Our Mission

 The Department shall support a diverse community of faculty, staff, and students in a collegial environment that fosters the development and professional achievements of each individual, groups of individuals, and success of the Department as a whole.

-of all Civil Engineering graduate programs in the nation (U.S. News and World Report Rankings, 2025)
+Online Civil Engineering graduate program in the nation (U.S. News and World Report Rankings, 2026)

-Environmental Engineering graduate program in the nation (U.S. News and World Report Rankings, 2024)
+Environmental Engineering graduate program in the nation among land-grant universities (U.S. News and World Report Rankings, 2025)

 Undergraduate Students